FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Evaluation Setup

-\niparagraph{Varying Stragglers at Runtime} \fluid is capable of recalibrating stragglers, but during the experiments in Table~\ref{tab:accuracy}, we observed that the performance of our mobile clients remained relatively stable in a steady state, without significant changes in the straggler.
+\niparagraph{Varying stragglers at runtime.} \fluid can recalibrate stragglers.
+During the experiments in Table~\ref{tab:accuracy}, we observe that the performance of our mobile clients remained relatively stable, without significant changes in the straggler.
 However, to evaluate the impact of varying conditions at runtime, we randomly executed certain clients at different points in the training process (25\%, 50\%, and 75\% marks).
 This was achieved by enabling a client to run the training program as a background process between the specified periods.
-We observed that \fluid successfully adapted to the varying stragglers during runtime.
+We observed that \fluid successfully adapted to the variation in stragglers during runtime.
 Figure~\ref{fig:dynamic} demonstrates the overall training time for this experiment.
 On average, the \fluid framework achieved 18\% to 26\% faster training time compared to the baseline, and 14\% to 18\% faster training time compared to selecting a static straggler throughout the entire training process.
+All results include the overhead of \fluid, which, importantly, is not significant.
+We observe, \fluid calibration process takes significantly less time (less than 5\%) compared to the actual training time.
+This is because the additional computations required for threshold and sub-model calibration are performed centrally on the server, rather than being distributed to edge devices.

-\niparagraph{Scalability Studies} To assess the scalability of invariant dropout, we conducted experiments using simulated clients ranging from 50 to 100.
-For the scalability tests each machine runs 10 to 20 clients in parallel.
+\niparagraph{Scalability study.} To assess the scalability of \fluid, we conducted experiments using simulated clients ranging from 50 to 100.
+Each machine runs 10 to 20 clients in parallel.
 Among all clients, we identified the slowest 20\% as stragglers.
+We further extend the experiment to run CIFAR10 with ResNet-18 as these are emulated clients on a server and can support relatively larger models than mobile devices.
 Figure~\ref{fig:scale} shows the accuracy performance across all three datasets.
 Overall, invariant dropout consistently outperforms Ordered and Random Dropout and maintains a better accuracy profile similar to Table~\ref{tab:accuracy}.
 In addition, our dropout technique performs significantly better than completely excluding stragglers from the training process.
-We extended the experiment by clustering stragglers into multiple sub-model sizes in Appendix~\ref{app:ExtraScale}.
-We also explore the impact of varying ratios of stragglers in Appendix~\ref{app:ratio}.